North Eastern Railway zone: Re-organisation

 On 1 October 2002, Samastipur and Sonpur divisions were transferred to East Central Railway.
-The present N. E. Railway (NER), after re-organisation of Railway Zones in 2002, comprises three Divisions - Varanasi, Lucknow and Izzatnagar.
+The present NER, after re-organisation of railway zones in 2002, comprises three divisions - Varanasi, Lucknow and Izzatnagar.
 NER has 3,402.46 route km with 486 stations.
 NER primarily serves the areas of Uttar Pradesh, Uttarakhand and Western districts of Bihar.

 Administration

-The administrative head of the zone is called General Manager, currently Ms. Saumya Mathur (17/02/2024).
+The administrative head of the zone is called the general manager, and is currently Saumya Mathur, as of 2024.

 Trains

 Some trains operated by North Eastern Railway zone are as follows: